Stanis-G/OCR-Dataset-Creator/readme.md

 9. Add more examples of use
 10. Fix out of image text location
 11. Make unified interface for parsers
-12. Deprecate non parallel classes (change test to work with parallel classes, add data postprocessing mechanism)
+12. Add data postprocessing mechanism